 The Miku smart baby monitor is a wifi monitor that tracks your baby’s sleeping and breathing patterns.
 It’s in the same family as other wifi monitors we’ve reviewed, like the Nanit Plus, the Lollipop Cam and the Owlet Sock & Cam combination.
 So, how does it stack up?
 Let’s dive in.

 Please note: we received a free Miku from the manufacturer as they were interested in our review.
 We don’t guarantee positive reviews in exchange for free products, and always disclose free products.
 Also, Fathercraft is reader supported, meaning we may earn a commission if you click a link and make a purchase.
 More here.

-A review of the Miku smart baby monitor
+A review of the Miku Pro smart baby monitor

 You know the phrase “sleep like a baby?”
 Well, there’s a reason people say that.
 It’s because when babies are asleep, like, really asleep, it can be hard to tell if they’re actually breathing.
 They’re so still, and their chest is so small, that figuring out if they need help or are busy having sweet dreams is enough to make any parent get up and check on them every 20 minutes, or as we like to say, slowly lose their mind.

 Enter smart baby monitors, like the Miku baby monitor, that not only alert you when your baby is crying or fussy but also let you monitor your baby’s breathing.

-If you prefer your reviews in video form, here’s our recent YouTube video on Miku.
+If you prefer your reviews in video form, here’s our video review of the Miku Pro.
 If not, keep scrolling.

-The Miku smart baby monitor (this is the second version of Miku’s baby monitor, and a major upgrade over the Miku Original) connects to your smartphone and has military-grade technology that tracks your baby’s breathing and movements just using the camera and software so you don’t need to worry about wires or wearables.
+The Miku Pro smart baby monitor (this is the second version of Miku’s baby monitor, and a major upgrade over the Miku Original) connects to your smartphone and has military-grade technology that tracks your baby’s breathing and movements just using the camera and software so you don’t need to worry about wires or wearables.
 All you need to do is mount the Miku smart baby monitor camera above your baby’s crib, then download their smartphone app.
 It’s supposed to be a breeze to set up and use.